stuburger/yafl/README.md

 </Form>

 ```
-will produce a Form value object with the following shape
+will produce a `formValue` object with the following shape

 ```js
   {